 - Maintain all necessary payroll records

-- Complete tax year end returns (including forms P14 and P60, forms P11D, P9D,
+- Complete tax year-end returns (including forms P14 and P60, forms P11D, P9D)

 - Preparation and submission of P11D(b) (returns of expenses and benefits)

 Payroll counts.
 A properly run payroll regime involves much more than simply calculating the gross salary over a twelve-month period.
 Indeed, failure to calculate and distribute salaries correctly could result in the employer breaching their obligations.
-Not only that, it could also leave the employee ‘out of pocket’.
+Not only that, but it could also leave the employee ‘out of pocket’.